qwefgh90/handyfinder/README.md

 # handyfinder
-A handy finder is file indexing and searching program working on cross platform
+A handy finder is file indexing and searching program working on cross platform (like : http://file-finder.en.informer.com/Offline-Search-Engine/)

 # functionality
 - raw string indexing from files on file systems